arjunvnair/ParfA/README.md

 create number width store answer announce "The area is " + length * width + "."
 ````
 This code is a lot easier to read!
 Of course, there's a lot more to ParfA than performing simple calculations; ParfA has loops, logic operations, and most other features taught in a first year computer science course.
-In this manner, beginners can learn how these features work on a fundamental level before learning more robust languages like Java.
+Through ParfA, beginners can learn how basic programming structures work on a fundamental level before learning languages like Java that provide more robust functionality at the cost of simplicity.

 ## Download and Learn ParfA Today